View-my-Git-Lab-krafi/PiperClipTTS/README.md

 # PiperClipTTS

 PiperClipTTS is a Python-based tool that monitors the system clipboard for new text and automatically converts it to speech using a Text-to-Speech (TTS) model from Piper.
-The tool allows users to select different voice models, adjust speech speed, and provides a simple graphical user interface (GUI) to manage the process.
+The tool also provides a translation feature, allowing clipboard text to be translated and spoken in different languages.
+A simple graphical user interface (GUI) allows users to manage the process with ease.

 ## Features

 - **Clipboard Monitoring**: Continuously monitors clipboard for changes and triggers TTS conversion when new text is detected.
-- **Model Selection**: Supports multiple TTS voice models, which can be selected via a dropdown menu in the GUI.
+- **Model Selection**: Supports multiple TTS voice models, selectable via a dropdown menu in the GUI.
 - **Adjustable Speech Speed**: Users can modify the speed of the generated speech using a slider control.
 - **Audio Playback**: Automatically plays the generated audio after processing.
+- **Translation**: Automatically translates clipboard text into another language and converts it to speech.
+Supports many languages via Argos Translate.
+- **Sentence Mode**: Option to play text sentence-by-sentence, translating and speaking each sentence individually.
 - **Cross-platform**: Designed to work on Linux, macOS (using `aplay`), and Windows.

 ## Requirements

 - Python 3.x
-  - recommend python 3.10 (there may Issues on other python version)
+  - Recommend Python 3.10 (there may be issues with other versions).
 - Dependencies:
   - `pyperclip`: Clipboard monitoring.
   - `tkinter`: GUI library.
   - `subprocess`: Running external commands.
   - `sox`: Speed adjustment for audio playback (required).
+  - `argostranslate`: Translation support.
   - Piper TTS models and CLI.

 ## Installation